Living in Mexico city long-term wasn’t in my plans.

 Condesa and Roma Norte are both expat-friendly neighbourhoods, with studio/1-bedroom apartments starting at around $600 USD/mth.
 You’ll find similar accommodations for cheaper in areas like Navarte, Roma Sur, Escandon, and Del Valle ($300-$500 solo living, $100-$300 with roomies).
 The longer you stay, the cheaper the price will be.
 Also, quite often apartments are unfurnished, so make sure you understand exactly what you’re paying for.

 Once you find shelter, you’ll need to find food.
 You can save a lot of money by shopping at local markets like Mercado Medellin, Condesa Farmer’s Market, or at grocery stores like Superama.
 Street food is all over Mexico City, and it’s a cheap alternative if you’re tired of making meals at home.

-Third on the list of importance for digital nomads is working online to keep your lifestyle going and growing.
-If you’re outfitting your apartment with internet, Izzi and Telmex Infinitum both offer high-speed fiber optic options for around $25 USD/mth.
+Third on the list of importance for digital nomads are working online to keep your lifestyle going and growing.
+If you’re outfitting your apartment with internet, Izzi and Telmex Infinitum both offer high-speed fibre optic options for around $25 USD/mth.
 They may even include a phone and TV in a bundle package.